 Default procedure for Early Neutral Evaluation

-Unless the parties and the Evaluator agree otherwise, or unless the Evaluator directs otherwise, the procedure for the Early Neutral Evaluation is Schedule 2 to the Agreement
+Unless the parties and the Evaluator agree otherwise, or unless the Evaluator directs otherwise, the procedure for the Early Neutral Evaluation in Schedule 2 to the Agreement shall apply.

 1.0 The Evaluator shall convene a Preliminary Conference with the parties and their representatives within five (5) working days of the date of acceptance.